mongodb/docs/source/includes/quick-start/jdk-tls-issue.rst

 .. important:: Known connection issue when using TLS v1.3

-   If you encounter an error connecting to your MongoDB instance or cluster that resembles the following while running your application, you may need to update your JDK to the latest patch release:
+   If you encounter an error connecting to your MongoDB instance or cluster that resembles the following while running your application, you might need to update your JDK to the latest patch release:

    .. code-block:: none